AlphaDDA: Strategies for Adjusting the Playing Strength of a Fully Trained AlphaZero System to a Suitable Human Training Partner: Experimental settings

 \subsection{Software}

-I use Python program language and its libraries that are NumPy for linear algebra computation and PyTorch for deep learning library.
-The program codes of AlphaDDA, AlphaZero, MCTS, Minimax, and the board games are distributed on GitHub (https://github.com/KazuhisaFujita/AlphaDDA).
+The Python programming language and its libraries, NumPy for linear algebra computation and PyTorch for deep learning, were used.
+The program codes of AlphaDDA, AlphaZero, MCTS, Minimax, and the board games are available on GitHub (https://github.com/KazuhisaFujita/AlphaDDA).